Vic-Warden/Digital-Life-Hipper-Monitoring/docs/design/powerbi-embeddedmethod.md

 ## 📌 Method: Publish to Web (Public Embedding)

 ### Overview
-"Publish to Web" is a free, no-authentication-required method that generates an `iframe` you can embed into any website or web application.
+Will be using a Publish to Web because it is a free, no-authentication-required method that generates an `iframe` you can embed into any website or web application with HTML.

 >please note; Not secure.
 Use only with test data or for non-sensitive public reports.

----

 ## Step-by-Step Instructions